pavel-2020/devextreme-documentation/concepts/05 Widgets/Sankey/89 Adaptive Layout.md

-The **Sankey** widget has an adaptive layout that enables the widget to hide optional elements if they do not fit in the container.
+The **Sankey** UI component has an adaptive layout that enables the UI component to hide optional elements if they do not fit in the container.
 To configure the adaptive layout, use the [adaptiveLayout](/api-reference/20%20Data%20Visualization%20Widgets/dxSankey/1%20Configuration/adaptiveLayout '/Documentation/ApiReference/Data_Visualization_Widgets/dxSankey/Configuration/adaptiveLayout/') object.
 Set its **height** and **width** fields to specify the minimum container size at which the layout retains all its elements.

 ---
 ##### jQuery